-“Some very important Excel files are missing from my system, I have checked it everywhere, can’t find it.
+“Some very important Excel files are missing from my system; I have checked it everywhere, can’t find it.
 It is not even in the Recycle bin; I am a bit tensed.
-These files are very important to me, can anyone suggest how can I recover them and how to keep all the data intact like the original document.
+These files are very important to me.
+Can anyone suggest how I can recover them and how to keep all the data intact like the original document?
 It would be best if someone can suggest some free or inexpensive solutions.
 Thanks Already!”

 When you delete something from your system, be it anything, it still stays on the system.
 Sometimes you think you have permanently deleted it, while the deleted stuff is still there in the Recycle Bin.
 It may also happen that the data is actually permanently deleted and is not even there in the Recycle Bin, as in the case mentioned above.